Make Our Hotel Near Fukuoka Convention Center Your Base

 Experiences

-Rising above Hakata Bay in a gateway city that in centuries past was host to mariners, monks, and merchants of the Silk Road trade routes, The Ritz-Carlton, Fukuoka today welcomes travelers who come to enjoy the urban renaissance of a capital celebrated for its lively mix of old and new, delightful parks and street-stall food culture, and of course, the Ritz-Carlton legacy of fine hospitality and sophisticated design.
+The Ritz-Carlton, Fukuoka rises above Hakata Bay in a gateway city that centuries ago welcomed mariners, monks, and merchants along the Silk Road trade routes.
+Located near Fukuoka Airport, the hotel welcomes travelers to experience the city’s urban renaissance—celebrated for its blend of old and new, verdant parks, vibrant street-stall food culture, and the Ritz-Carlton legacy of fine hospitality and sophisticated design.

 Spa suite with two beds